-Hyde Park is a popular and beautiful inner city park in the suburb of Highgate, Perth, Western Australia.
+Hyde Park is a popular and beautiful inner city park in Highgate, Perth, Western Australia.
 The park is a great place to relax, take a walk, or entertain children.
-Bird-lovers enjoy sitting by the picturesque lakes as the islands are occupied by lots of birds.
-This city oasis is the perfect place for a picnic or BBQ with the huge trees providing shade in the warmer months.
+Bird lovers enjoy sitting by the picturesque lakes as many birds occupy the islands.
+This city oasis is perfect for a picnic or BBQ, with the huge trees providing shade in warmer months.

-The playgrounds are excellent for the children, especially the water playground in summer (which is free of charge).
-You may even witness a wedding as Hyde Park has been the location for many couples tying the knot.
+The playgrounds are excellent for the children, especially the Hyde Park Water Playground in summer (free of charge).
+You may even witness a wedding, as Hyde Park has been the location for many couples tying the knot.

 I enjoy walking around the scenic twin lakes and taking a break from hectic city life.